 Skip to main content

-In this section, we'll guide you through connecting to the blockchain using a client.
-We will together build an example client and we start by adding all required imports at the top of our file book_review.ts.
+In this section, we will guide you through connecting to the Chromia blockchain using a client.
+Together, we will build an example client, starting with the necessary imports at the top of our file, book_review.ts.

 import { encryption, createClient, newSignatureProvider, IClient } from "postchain-client";